top of page

 Solar PV power

-No surprise that clean, free energy is critical to our net zero journey, and the type that works for nearly everybody is solar photovoltaic (PV), which generates (lots of) power for you to use and sell.
+No surprise that free, clean, energy is critical to our net zero journey, and the type that works for nearly everybody is solar photovoltaic (PV), which generates (lots of) power for you to use and sell.
 With the new electricity export tariffs now available, this is where you save and make the most money.

 Getting solar powered up